aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## Project Goals
 The primary goal of this tool is to **optimize triage efficiency**.
 By automating the collection of system details (IP, Serial, Uptime), the technician can skip manual data entry.
 This is designed to **positively impact MTTR** (Mean Time to Resolution) by allowing the support session to begin with all necessary data already at hand.

-# Project goals
-The primary goal of this tool is to optimize triage efficiency.
-By automating the collection of system details (IP, Serial, Uptime), the technician can skip manual data entry.
-This is designed to positively impact MTTR (Mean Time to Resolution) by allowing the support session to begin with all necessary data already at hand.

 ---

-**Step 1: The Goal (The "Why")**

-When a user calls the 1st level helpdesk, the first 5 minutes are often wasted asking: _"What is your computer name?"_ or _"What is your IP address?"_
-**Solution:** A script that the user can run with one click to gather all necessary info for the technician.

-**Step 2: The Code (The "What")**

 ## ❓ The Problem
 In 1st-level support, valuable time is often lost guiding users through manual steps to find critical information like: